Congratulations to the graduating nursing classes of 2012!

 Emergency, labor and delivery, peri-operative, med-surg, critical care, case management, hospice, home health…there is no shortage of available jobs!

-There is, however, a definite shortage of of nursing leaders who are willing to step up and invest in the next generation of nursing.
+There is, however, a definite shortage of nursing leaders who are willing to step up and invest in the next generation of nursing.

 I’m not talking about nurse educators or clinical nurses on the front lines who are willing to precept students, although granted, we need more of them.